Jock Ewing: Retirement and death

 In 1977, Jock retired as president of Ewing Oil.
 He made J.R. his successor and took a more active role in running Southfork with foreman Ray Krebbs.

 Jock and Ellie briefly separated in 1981 after Miss Ellie learned that Jock was the power behind Takapa, a land development deal that she was fighting against on the grounds of conservationism.
 After Ellie refused his order to back down and stay out of the matter, Jock left Southfork.
 However, they quickly reconciled and went on a second honeymoon to Paris.
 Upon returning to the United States, Jock and Miss Ellie arrived in Washington, D.C., where they were met by the U.S. State Department with a request for Jock to lead the development of the oil industry in Venezuela.
-Ellie returned to Southfork alone, while Jock attend conferences in Washington.
+Ellie returned to Southfork alone, while Jock attended conferences in Washington.
 Jock briefly returned to Dallas for a few hours before leaving for Venezuela.
 While flying back from Venezuela to Texas, the helicopter Jock was in collided with a small plane and crashed into a lake.
 Jock's body was never found, but he was declared dead in 1982.
 The storyline involving Jock's death was necessitated by the death of actor Jim Davis.
 A tribute to Davis was shown at the end of the episode "The Search"; a picture of Davis and the words "Jim Davis 1909-1981" was displayed for some moments as the final seconds of musical score played out before the final commercial break.
 A memorial headstone to Jock stands on Southfork Ranch, beside Miss Ellie's headstone and grave.